2005 PhD Criminology University of Cambridge, England

 2001 BSc Criminology Université de Montréal, Canada

 Lila Kazemian earned her Ph.D. at the Institute of Criminology of the University of Cambridge in 2005.
 She was awarded a one-year post-doctoral fellowship by the Economic and Social Research Council (ESRC, UK).
 She joined the faculty at John Jay in the fall of 2006.
+She was granted tenure and promotion in 2010.
 Her research interests include life-course and criminal career research, desistance from crime, prisoner reentry and comparative criminology.

 Morizot, J. & Kazemian, L. (2015, Eds.).
 The Development of Criminal and Antisocial Behavior: Theory, Research and Practical Applications.
 New York: Springer.

 Kazemian, L. & Farrington, D.P.
 (2007, Eds.).
 Special issue on desistance from crime.
 Journal of Contemporary Criminal Justice, 23 (1).

 Kazemian, L. & Travis, J. (2015).
 Forgotten prisoners: Imperative for inclusion of long termers and lifers in research and policy.
 Forthcoming in Criminology & Public Policy, 14(2), 355-395.

 Kazemian, L. (2015).
 Conducting prison research in a foreign setting.
 International Journal for Crime, Justice and Social Democracy, 4(1), 113-127.

 Kazemian, L., McCoy, C. & Sacks, M. (2013).
 Does law matter?
 An old bail law confronts the New Penology.
 Punishment & Society, 15(1), 43-70.